Jesus answered this question several times. One of the most direct to the point is:

 Now we are back to the argument - "Is obedience necessary for Salvation?"
 That is like asking, "Is water necessary for life?" or, "Is food necessary for life?"
 Obviously, both are necessary.
 Having only one or the other, or even neither, will keep you going only for a short time.
 But, if either is missing for very long, you will not make it to wherever you are trying to go.

-Obedience and faith are exactly the same.
+Obedience and faith are exactly the same as food and water.
 If either of them is missing for very long, you will not make it to your desired destination.
 The reason for this is very clear.
 Your obedience is evidence of your faith.
 Without it your faith is dead.
 Remember James 2:17

 In the same way, faith by itself, if it is not accompanied by action, is dead.
 (NIV)